Second confirmed case of virus variant discovered in southern California

 “Detecting this lineage here doesn’t really change what we’re doing here, it just means we need to do it better,” says Dr. Kristian Andersen, of the Department of Immunology and Microbiology at Scripps Research.
 “We need to prepare this probably what we’re going to see in the following months,” Dr. Andersen added.

-California Governor Gavin Newsom also weighed in on the case, holding a Wednesday news conference announcing the discovery but offering little more information.
+California Governor Gavin Newsom also weighed in on the case, holding a Wednesday news conference announcing the discovery and interviewing Dr. Anthony Fauci, the director of the National Institute of Allergy and Infectious Diseases.

 The first US case of the variant was discovered in Colorado on Tuesday (Dec.
 29).